jfhbrook/matanuska/adrs/draft/operator-precedence.md

 ## Testing

-This behavior is tested in `precedence.ts`.
-The tests are generated with `test-generator`.
+Testing of precendence is accomplished by the test in `./test/precedence.ts`.
+This test is generated with the `test-generator` package.

+This test is probably not comprehensive.
+But it does generate _a_ test case that will exercise an expression involving all supported operators.